satishwithcode/SatishWithCode/README.md

 - - 🌱 I’m currently learning **Java + Data Structure + Algorithms**

-- - 👨‍⚖💻 can you also check out my portfolio at [ѕαтιѕн | ρσятƒσℓισ](https://soilwrap.com/)
+- - 👨‍⚖💻 can you also check out my portfolio at [Portfolio](https://soilwrap.com/)

 - - 📫 How to reach me ****satishwithcode@gmail.com****